Richard

 Connection to Country

-Richard is a dynamic and deeply respected artist and educator, and proud Kirrae-Gadubanud- Gulidjan Traditional Custodian.
+Richard is a dynamic and deeply respected artist and educator, and proud member of the Kirrae Whurrung-Gadubanud- Gulidjan Traditional Owner Group.
 He is dedicated to preserving and promoting the culture of his people through his art and cultural education programs.
-He draws respectfully on the knowledge of his ancestors: his father’s side Gulidjan, Beeac to the Buntingdale Mission, and his mother’s side Kirrae-Gadubanud, from AIIansford to Iorne [Tooram Mission].
+He draws respectfully on the knowledge of his ancestors: his father’s side Gulidjan, Beeac to the Buntingdale Mission, and his mother’s side Kirrae-Gadubanud, from AIIansford to Lorne [Tooram Mission].